aidanm85/bestNeighborhood/README.md

 * A dataset containing information about Pittsburgh's residential parking permits.

 * https://data.wprdc.org/dataset/pittsburgh-parking-meters-and-payment-points
-* A dataset containing information about parking meters in the city of Pittsburgh.
+* This dataset contains a list of Pittsburgh's on-street parking meters.
+Additionally, the list contains the neighborhood each meter is located in.
+By determining which neighborhoods contain the most parking meters we can estimate the availability of parking in the area.

 * https://data.wprdc.org/dataset/metered-streets-pittsburgh-parking-authority/resource/9b68e71a-d117-41ad-81e1-af6965ea40f4
 * A dataset containing information about which streets in the city of Pittsburgh contain parking meters.